-The Complete Guide to Finding the Right Residential Personal Care Home in Atlanta.
+The Complete Resource Guide to Finding the Right Personal Care Home

 In Atlanta, a residential Personal Care Home is a residence in a neighborhood that provides protective care and watchful oversight of seniors who desire to maintain an active lifestyle but need some degree of supervision and assistance with daily personal needs.
 Adults must not have ongoing medical needs, like IV fluids, that typically require a higher level of care such as found in Skilled Nursing Facilities.